Eduard Hempel

-Eduard Hempel (6 June 1887, Pirna – 12 November 1972, Gundelfingen) was a German diplomat.
-He was the German Minister to Ireland between 1937 and 1945, in the buildup to and during The Emergency (Second World War).
-When he was first appointed to the post he was not a Nazi party member, but a short while after his appointment, the Berlin regime put him under extreme pressure to join.
+Eduard Hempel (6 June 1887 - 12 November 1972) was a German diplomat.
+He was the representative of Nazi Germany to Ireland between 1937 and 1945, in the build-up to and during The Emergency in Second World War.
+When appointed to the post, Hempel was not a Nazi Party member.
+However, the Nazi regime soon put him under pressure to join the party, which occurred on 1 July 1938.

-Prior to his appointment, the Irish External Affairs ministry had specified that they did not want a Nazi party member as diplomatic representative; the solution to this requirement appears to have been to appoint a person who was not a member of the party, but Hempel took steps to join the following year, his NSDAP card being dated 1 July 1938.

 Early life

 Eduard Hempel was the son of a Privy Governing Councillor.
 He attended the gymnasium (grammar school) in Bautzen and the Fridericianum in Davos and graduated from high school in Wertheim.
 He completed a law degree from the University of Leipzig.
-Following compulsory military service he joined the judicial service of Kingdom of Saxony but was conscripted at the start of World War I. During the war he served as a lieutenant on the administrative staff, including in the military administration of occupied Romania.
+Following compulsory military service, he joined the judicial service of Kingdom of Saxony but was conscripted at the start of World War I. During the war, he served as a lieutenant on the administrative staff, including in the military administration of occupied Romania.

 Diplomatic career

 Hempel joined the foreign service of Saxony in 1920, which was absorbed into the German diplomatic service.
 Hempel was posted to Oslo in 1928.
 He returned to Berlin to work in the Foreign Office.
 In 1928 he joined the German People's Party (DVP).
-On June 22, 1937 he became the diplomatically accredited successor of the late envoy Wilhelm von Kuhlmann in the Republic of Ireland.
-Hempel joined the Nazi party on July 1, 1938, as the head of an Embassy that had a very active Nazi organization.
-When the United States envoy David Gray took over the German embassy and its archives on May 10, 1945 on behalf of the victorious powers, Hempel had already destroyed all significant records, with the tacit support of the government of Ireland, according to David Gray.
+On 22 June 1937 he became the diplomatically accredited successor of the late envoy Wilhelm von Kuhlmann in Ireland.
+Hempel joined the Nazi party on 1 July 1938, as the head of an Embassy that had a very active Nazi organization.
+When the United States envoy David Gray took over the German embassy and its archives on 10 May 1945 on behalf of the victorious powers, Hempel had already destroyed all significant records, with the tacit support of the government of Ireland, according to diplomat David Gray.